Digital television: Development

-Simultaneously, in March 1990, American company General Instrument demonstrated the feasibility of a digital television signal; persuading the FCC to delay its decision on an advanced television (ATV) standard until a digitally based standard could be developed; resulting in several actions.
+In 1987, the FCC had begun considering potential new systems for HDTV.
+After the feasibility of a digital system became clear in 1990, the FCC began to take action.
 First, the FCC declared that the new TV standard must be more than an enhanced analog signal, capable of providing a genuine HDTV signal with at least twice the resolution of existing television images.
 Second, to ensure that viewers who did not wish to buy a new digital television set could continue to receive conventional television broadcasts, it dictated that the new ATV standard must be capable of being simulcast with NTSC on different channels.
-The new ATV standard also allowed the new DTV signal to be based on entirely new design principles incorporating many improvements over existing analog television.
+The new ATV standard also allowed the new DTV signal to be based on entirely new design principles, incorporating many improvements over existing analog television.
+Third, various companies already involved in the FCC's advanced television standard activity began changing their approaches from analog HDTV to digital HDTV.

 A universal standard for scanning formats, aspect ratios, or lines of resolution was not produced by the FCC's final standard.
 This outcome resulted from a dispute between the consumer electronics industry (joined by some broadcasters) and the computer industry (joined by the film industry and some public interest groups) over which of the two scanning processes—interlaced or progressive—is superior.
 Interlaced scanning, which is used by the electronics industry in televisions worldwide, scans even-numbered lines first, then odd-numbered ones.
 Progressive scanning, which is the format used in computers, scans lines in sequences, from top to bottom.
 The computer industry argued that progressive scanning is superior because it does not flicker in the manner of interlaced scanning.
 It also argued that progressive scanning enables easier connections with the Internet and is more cheaply converted to interlaced formats than vice versa.
 The film industry also supported progressive scanning because it offers a more efficient means of converting filmed programming into digital formats.
 The consumer electronics industry and broadcasters argued that interlaced scanning was the only technology that could transmit the highest quality pictures then (and currently) feasible, i.e., 1,080 lines per picture and 1,920 pixels per line.
 Broadcasters also favored interlaced scanning because their vast archive of interlaced programming is not readily compatible with a progressive format.